-The Earfold implant is a new method for correcting prominent ears in a much more simple and minimally invasive manner than for a traditional pinnaplasty.
+The Earfold implant is a new method for correcting prominent ears, that’s a lot more simple and minimally invasive than traditional pinnaplasty surgery.

-The implant itself is made of a titanium and nickel alloy, coated with a gold outer layer.
-It is shaped in a permanent curve such that it holds the ear back in a more pinned back position.
-The titanium and gold components are particularly inert, meaning that they do not cause a rejection or irritation reaction to occur.
+The implant is made of a titanium and nickel alloy, coated with a gold outer layer.
+Especially designed to hold its shape in a permanent curve, once implanted, the Earfold holds the ear in a more pinned back position.
+And thanks to the design and materials used, there’s also less chance of rejection or irritation occurring in reaction to the implant.

 Will I be suitable for Earfold?